About Sage Fellows

 Would you like help with time management, organization, procrastination, study habits or improve in other academic areas?
 Request a Sage Fellow!

-FALL 2019: Apply to meet with a Sage Fellow by completing the Sage Fellow Meeting Request Form.
+FALL 2020: Beginning on September 17, any Pomona College student may apply to meet with a Sage Fellow by completing the Sage Fellow Meeting Request Form.

 Would You Like to Become a Sage Fellow?